rick-r/marriage-figaro-norway/captions.md

 un'infida, un'empia sei
 e mi cerchi d'infamar.

 I don't wanna hear it.
-Get out of here, and take your crap with you!
+Get out of here, I never want to see you again, and take your crap with you!

 LA CONTESSA:
 Vado ... sì ... ma ...
 IL CONTE:
 Non ascolto.